TheUpshot/prison-admissions/README.md

 # prison-admissions

 U.S. state prison admissions by county, based on an analysis by Josh Keller and Adam Pearce of the New York Times, with assistance from John Pfaff of Fordham University.
-Used in [This small Indiana county sends more people to prison than San Francisco and Durham, N.C., combined.
+Used in The New York Times story [This small Indiana county sends more people to prison than San Francisco and Durham, N.C., combined.
 Why?
 ](http://www.nytimes.com/2016/09/02/upshot/new-geography-of-prisons.html)

 The [National Corrections Reporting Program](http://www.icpsr.umich.edu/icpsrweb/NACJD/series/38/studies/36373?archive=NACJD&sortBy=7) (NCRP) was the primary source for our analysis.
 We include summary data for calendar years 2006, 2013 and 2014.